mahulchak/Assembly-utils/README.md

 (where foo is the specific program)

 Notes:
--These are quick and dirty codes, so they are not optimized for time or memory.
+These are quick and dirty codes, so they are not optimized for time or memory.
--If you are looking for a simple utility that is not listed here, let me know.
+If you are looking for a simple utility that is not listed here, let me know.
--If you have a comment/question, please email me.
+If you have a comment/question, please email me.